 Which pricing model will be the most beneficial?
 Time and Materials contract or Fixed Price?
 The answer is not so straightforward: It depends on the type of project, the time required, the budget, the solution’s scope, among other factors.

 Not having clear which model is best can have consequences that might affect not only the relationship between the parties but the quality and product.
 So what should you do?
 Learn the differences between the two most common types of contract when it comes to outsourcing software development and know the opinion of an expert to help you define which way to go.

 Time and Materials contract:

-A specific hourly rate is billed monthly so that a team of professionals perform development, including all the necessary hardware or extra staff.
+A specific hourly rate is billed monthly so that a team of professionals performs development, including all the necessary hardware or extra staff.
 In this type of contract, process length doesn’t matter.

 - It is flexible because it gives the customer the possibility to make adjustments to the development, according to their needs or new requirements as the process progresses.

 - It works well when the scope of the solution is not completely defined or lacks specification, or when you have requirements specified at a very high level.